4d/docs/docs/Views/views.md

 ---

-4D forms enable you to build complex forms by distributing form objects among separate views that can then be hidden or shown as needed.
+The 4D forms editor enables you to build complex forms by distributing form objects among separate views that can then be hidden or shown as needed.

 For example, you can distribute objects according to type (fields, variables, static objects, etc.).
 Any type of form object, including subforms and plug-in areas, can be included in views.

 There is no limit on the number of views per form.
 You can create as many different views as you need.
 Additionally, each view can be displayed, hidden, and/or locked.
-This flexibility greatly enhances the user experience.

 View management is handled via the View Editor.